 Our business is affected by industry and economic factors such as interest rates, currency exchange rates, credit and equity market conditions, catastrophic claims events, regulation, tax policy, competition, and general economic, market and political conditions.
-We continued to operate under difficult market conditions in the first six months of 2019, characterized by factors such as the impact of historically low interest rates, uncertainties in the annuity marketplace resulting from legislative and regulatory initiatives aimed at reevaluating the standard of care for sales of investment products and services, slowing global economic growth, global trade tensions and the UK's pending withdrawal from its membership in the European Union (the EU) (commonly referred to as Brexit).
+We continued to operate under difficult market conditions in the first quarter of 2019, characterized by factors such as the impact of historically low interest rates, uncertainties in the annuity marketplace resulting from legislative and regulatory initiatives aimed at reevaluating the standard of care for sales of investment products and services, slowing growth in China and Euro-Zone economies, global trade tensions and the UK's pending withdrawal from its membership in the European Union (the EU) (commonly referred to as Brexit).
 Brexit has also affected the U.S. dollar/British pound exchange rate and increased the volatility of exchange rates among the euro, British pound and the Japanese yen (the Major Currencies), which may continue for some time.